kubevirt/user-guide/docs/latest_release_notes.md

 - Add and enable OpenShift support to CI
 - Add conditional Windows tests (if an image is present)
 - Add subresources for console access
-- virtctl config alignmnet with kubectl
+- virtctl config alignment with kubectl
 - Fix API reference generation
 - Stable UUIDs for OfflineVirtualMachines
 - Build virtctl for MacOS and Windows